Rattlesnake Hills AVA

-Rattlesnake Hills is an American Viticultural Area (AVA) located in Yakima County, Washington surrounding the Rattlesnake Hills.
-The appellation is the state's 9th AVA established on March 20, 2006 by the Alcohol and Tobacco Tax and Trade Bureau {TTB), Treasury after reviewing the petition submitted by Mr. Gail Puryear, Bonair Winery owner, along with 10 other vineyard and winery owners in the region proposing the "Rattlesnake Hills" viticultural area.
-The 68500 acre Rattlesnake Hills AVA boundaries are within the Yakima Valley AVA as both are encompassed by the vast Columbia Valley AVA.
-Rattlesnake Hills borders the northern boundary of Yakima Valley including land between the north bank of the Sunnyside Canal and the entire southern boundary slopes are between Outlook and the Wapato Dam.
-The western boundary meanders on an east-west chain of hills north of I-82 passing through the cities of Parker, Donald, Buena and Zillah while just east of the Yakima River.
+Rattlesnake Hills is an American Viticultural Area (AVA) located in Yakima County in south-central Washington between the towns of Yakima and Kennewick lying on a portion of the Rattlesnake Hills landform.
+It was established as the nation's 172^{nd} and the state's ninth appellation on February 16, 2006 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Mr. Gail Puryear, owner of Bonair Winery, Inc. & Chateau Puryear Vineyards, on behalf of himself and ten local vineyard and winery owners proposing the viticultural area named "Rattlesnake Hills."

+The 68500 acre wine region became the second sub-appellation within the Yakima Valley and the sixth within the vast Columbia Valley AVAs.
+Rattlesnake Hills borders the northern boundary of Yakima Valley including land between the north bank of the Sunnyside Canal and its entire southern boundary slopes are between Outlook and the Wapato Dam.
+The western boundary meanders on an east–west chain of hills north of Interstate 82 passing through the cities of Parker, Donald, Buena and Zillah while just east of the Yakima River.
 Rattlesnake Hills rises to the highest point in the Yakima Valley with elevations ranging from 850 to 3085 ft.